LinkedIn Summary Examples for Every Career Level

 Make Your Summary and Resume Tell the Same Story

-A great LinkedIn summary gets recruiters to your profile.
-A great resume gets you to the interview.
-The two need to align — same accomplishments, same numbers, same narrative.
-Superpower Resume helps you build a resume that matches the story you're telling on LinkedIn, tailored to each role you apply for and optimized so nothing important gets missed.
+A strong LinkedIn summary gets recruiters to your profile.
+A strong resume gets you to the interview.
+The two need to align: same accomplishments, same numbers, same narrative.

 Share: